Master Keaton: Manga

 By November 2014, Master Keaton had over 20 million copies in circulation.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Master Keaton ranked #49.
 Viz Media's release of Master Keaton was nominated in the "Best U.S. Edition of International Material—Asia" category two years in a row at the 2015 and 2016 Eisner Awards.
 The series was also included on the Young Adult Library Services Association's 2016 list of Great Graphic Novels for Teens.

 Mark Sammut of Comic Book Resources praised Master Keaton as an "exhilarating adventure series" that "tackles weighty themes while generally maintaining an accessible tone through its endearing cast of characters and episodic nature".
 Jason Thompson called it a solid action-adventure series, whose "somewhat old-fashioned structure" reminded him of Golgo 13.
-Otaku USAs Joseph Luster claimed that with the series, Urasawa, Katsushika and Nagasaki "[weave] a gripping tale of intrigue that bubbles and boils along with the best thrillers out there."
-He strongly praised Urasawa's art; "Story beats and transitions are confidently executed, and there's just the right amount of exposition peppered in to make it all seem natural."
+Otaku USAs Joseph Luster claimed that with the series, Urasawa, Katsushika and Nagasaki "[weaved] a gripping tale of intrigue that bubbles and boils along with the best thrillers out there."
+He strongly praised Urasawa's art, saying that its story beats and transitions were "confidently executed", with it having "just the right amount of exposition [...] to make it all seem natural."
 Luster felt that Master Keaton had the potential to appeal to a wider audience than most manga available in English.
 In a review of the first English volume for Anime News Network, Rebecca Silverman called the premise of the book fascinating and its stories well-told, but felt the episodic nature of the chapters took away from its overall strength.
 She described the title character as "a bit like a dorkier Indiana Jones, hiding his badassery under a bad haircut and wrinkled suit" and cited him as a reason to read the series.
 Silverman speculated that Master Keaton is for mature readers looking for something more serious, as the "motivations of the characters is just as, if not more, important to the plot as the actual events themselves, and even though Urasawa's art is clear and clean, this is not a book you read quickly."